KaterynaD/dbt_reverse_balance/README.md

 ## What does this dbt package do?

 It creates a Reverse Balance fact table to track historical changes.
 The table can be used in reporting additive and semi-additive measures at a point in time.
-Its important in online retail, to analyze shopping carts and customer behavior, or insurance industry to know how much premium is earned at a specific date.
-But it does not suit tasks where a date interval is needed such as advertising campaigns or reporting re-admission rates in healthcare.

 ![img](images/rb_creation.png)